Where have insurance DEI initiatives gone right and wrong?

 What is the road ahead for insurance DEI?

-Mecca Woodard, an underwriting assistant at Everest Global, noted the industry’s untapped potential for millennials and people of color.
+Mecca Woodard, an underwriting assistant at Everest Group, noted the industry’s untapped potential for millennials and people of color.
 While she expressed pride in diversity initiatives and opportunities for career advancement, she criticized one trend she has noticed.

 “I think the industry is doing right by supporting conferences like this, with a shout-out to NAAIA and other organizations stepping up,” said Woodard.
 “Where it’s going wrong is by investing the bare minimum.